How We Actually Use AI on Real Customer Work

 - We use AI the way a careful engineer uses a calculator: a tool that makes specific parts of the job faster, and that still requires the engineer to understand what the tool is doing and whether the answer looks right.

 If a consultancy tells you AI is their value proposition, be careful.
 AI is a capability.
-The value is still whether the team can diagnose your actual problem, architect the right solution, and ship something that works in production at 9am on a Monday.
+The value is still whether the team can diagnose your actual problem, design the right solution, and ship something that works in production on a Monday morning.
 Hire for that.
-Assume AI is table stakes in every modern engineering shop and evaluate the people.
+Assume AI is table stakes in every modern engineering shop and judge the people.

 Where This Goes Next